 Choose Noom if you want structured psychology-based weight loss and you are willing to pay for it.
 Choose MyFitnessPal if you want fast, basic calorie tracking and you do not care about micronutrient accuracy.
 Choose Cronometer if you want precise micronutrient data and you actually enjoy the logging.

 Choose ooddle if you want nutrition guidance integrated with the rest of your wellness, without the daily logging burden.
-Many people pair ooddle Core at $29 per month with free Cronometer for occasional precision checks.
-Pass at $79 per month is coming soon for deeper integration.
+Many people pair ooddle Core at $12 per month with free Cronometer for occasional precision checks.
+Pass at $39 per month is coming soon for deeper integration.

 Tracking is a tool, not a goal.
 Pick the tool that matches the goal.
+If you have been logging for 6 months and still feel stuck, the answer is probably not better tracking.
+It is probably a system.